Efficient recurrent architectures through activity sparsity and sparse back-propagation through time: Results

 \subsection{Language Modeling}

-Natural language processing is a popular domain for benchmarking recurrent neural networks.
-We evaluated our model on a language modeling task based on the PennTreebank \cite{PennTreebank} dataset to validate the functionality of our model.
-While techniques such as neural cache models \cite{NeuralCache} or dynamic evaluation \cite{DynamicEvaluation} have been shown to improve language models, we focused on the RNN model itself in this work, taking~\cite{merity_Regularizing_2017} as our baseline.
-Following \citep{merity_Regularizing_2017}, our models consisted of a dense 400-dimensional embedding layer, and three stacked RNN cells with DropConnect applied to the hidden-to-hidden weights \cite{DropConnect}.
-Dimensions of the internal states were chosen to match the number of trainable parameters of \cite{merity_Regularizing_2017}.
-The weights of the final softmax layer were tied to the embedding layer \cite{WeightTyingInan, WeightTyingPress}.
-All our models are optimized with Adam for 800 epochs, and parameters were tuned for each model individually.
-Details on training and model parameters can be found in the Supplement.
-Results are shown in Table~\ref{tab:penntreebank}.
-In our experiments, GRUs did not reach the performance of LSTM variants on this task, which, to the best of our knowledge, is consistent with recent RNN language modeling literature~\cite{merity_Regularizing_2017, Melis2018}.
-At the same time, EGRU slightly outperformed GRU, while maintaining high levels of activity sparsity.
+We evaluated our model on language modeling tasks based on the PennTreebank~\citep{PennTreebank} dataset and the WikiText-2 dataset \citep{WikiText}.
+We focused exclusively on the RNN model in this work, and did not consider techniques such as neural cache models~\citep{NeuralCache}, Mixture-of-Softmaxes~\citep{yang2018breaking} or dynamic evaluation~\citep{DynamicEvaluation}, all of which can be used on top of our model.
+A strong baseline for gate-based RNN architectures was established by \cite{merity_Regularizing_2017}.
+Similarly, our models consisted of three stacked EGRU cells without skip connections.
+DropConnect~\citep{DropConnect} was applied to the hidden-to-hidden weights.
+The weights of the final softmax layer were tied to the embedding layer~\citep{WeightTyingInan, WeightTyingPress}.
+All experimental details, and statistics over different runs can be found in the Supplement in sections~\ref{suppl-subsec:training-ptb} and Table~\ref{tab:suppl-ptb} respectively.

+The results presented in Table~\ref{tab:lm} show that EGRU achieved performance competitive with AWD-LSTM~\citep{merity_Regularizing_2017}.
+At the same time, EGRU inherently exhibited activity sparsity that reduced the required computational operations (calculated analytically).
+Another desirable property of EGRU for resource constrained systems is a natural approach to model compression through pruning of least active units.
+We discuss our experimental findings for this pruning technique using language modeling as a case study in the Supplement (see Sec.~\ref{suppl-subsec:pruning-ptb}).